Programs

 Ancillary Work

-Where required by Local, State or Federal rules, or as required by utility companies to the effective functioning of the housing system being repaired, ancillary work items which in themselves would not constitute an emergency condition will be deemed eligible under the program.
-Such additional work may be included if, in the judgment of the Senior Rehab Specialist, it is necessary and appropriate in accordance with International Property Maintenance Code of 2003.
+Where required by Local, State, or Federal rules, or as required by utility companies to the effective functioning of the housing system being repaired, ancillary work items that would not constitute an emergency condition will be deemed eligible under the program.
+Such additional work may be included if, in the judgment of the Senior Rehab Specialist, it is necessary and appropriate by the International Property Maintenance Code of 2003.

 Ineligible Properties